 These shoes are well suited to faces of all angles.
 They smear and edge equally well, and their pointy toes can make good footholds out of the smallest pockets.We loved using the Tarifa on technical climbs in Tuolumne Meadows, where the bolts can be far apart.
 These shoes gave us the confidence to venture off into run out terrain.
 The mantra "never fear, trust the smear" never felt more appropriate than when you've lace-up a pair of Tarifas.

 They are relatively soft, so we don't recommend them for long days on low angle rock where more support is needed.
 If your foot is super narrow, you might be able to get away with climbing cracks, but our testers agreed that they are too high volume for thin finger cracks.
 If the shoe fits, you won't regret taking them along to any of the great limestone sport climbing venues in the world, likewise for granite faces and sandstone crags.

-$175 puts the Tarifa at around the same price point of the high-performance offerings from Five Ten and Scarpa, and less than the La Sportiva Genius.
+The Tarifa hovers around the same price point of the high-performance offerings from Five Ten and Scarpa, and less than the La Sportiva Genius.
 They are around the same price as the Best Buy Award winning La Sportiva Skwama (which is a good price for high-end climbing shoes these days), but they have a softer padded upper and are much more adjustable due to their speed lacing system versus the Skwama's single velcro strap.